Swing Vote (2008 film): Production

 Swing Vote was shot primarily in Albuquerque and Belen, New Mexico.
 Although not intended as a political statement on the then-upcoming presidential elections, when Kevin Costner found he could not get the financing he wanted for Swing Vote to get it into theaters in time for the 2008 presidential election, he bankrolled it himself.

 Joshua Michael Stern, who directed and co-wrote the script with Jason Richman, had earlier precedents to follow.
-The premise of the film is similar to an Isaac Asimov story "Franchise", in which elections have evolved until the entire decision is based on one man chosen by Multivac.
+The premise of the film is similar to an Isaac Asimov story "Franchise", in which elections have evolved until the entire decision is based on the decision of one man.
 The premise of Garson Kanin’s 1939 movie The Great Man Votes is also very similar to Swing Vote.
 A 1966 episode of the TV series F Troop, "The Ballot of Corporal Agarn", uses the same basic storyline.

 Reception

 Critical response

 The film received mostly negative reviews by critics.
-On Rotten Tomatoes, the film has an approval rating of 38% based on 145 reviews, with an average rating of 5.4/10.
+On Rotten Tomatoes, the film has an approval rating of 38% based on 151 reviews, with an average rating of 5.2/10.
 The website's critical consensus reads, "Despite Kevin Costner providing his most charismatic performance in years, Swing Vote fails to find the right mix of political satire and heartfelt drama."
 On Metacritic the film has a weighted average score of 47 out of 100, based on reviews from 30 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Reaction from critics centered on Costner's performance.
 One characterized it as "unsentimental", but handled "with such ease and conviction" that it anchors the film.
 Roger Ebert noted that in building the premise, "the movie makes a plucky stab at explaining how it comes to happen – and it almost sounds plausible."
 He gave it three stars, saying that a "mix of comedy and drama is winning; Costner couldn't be better, and the little girl is a find."
 Mick LaSalle of the San Francisco Chronicle also gave it favorable reviews.
 Richard Roeper was quoted as saying, "Not a bad movie, probably OK to rent on DVD, but I'm saying don't rush to the theaters."
 The Times of the UK ranked Swing Vote no. 14 on its list of the 100 Worst Films of 2008.

 Box office

 The film grossed $16,289,867 domestically and $1,344,446 overseas totaling $17,634,313 worldwide.
 On its opening weekend, the film grossed $6,230,669, placing it #6.

-After release, a controversy arose when Dennis Hopper complained about his role being cut; in a series of interviews, he claimed, "I got cut out of that movie".
+After release, Dennis Hopper said that his role was significantly reduced.
+Hopper told the New York Daily News, "My [character's] subplot was completely cut.
+There's a scene we shot where I ditch all my events to go support a young Mexican waitress at the funeral of her grandfather.
+It was chopped.
+It was important to the development of my character, and it's missing."